Postpartum Depression: Symptoms and Treatments

 - Feelings of worthlessness, shame, guilt, or inadequacy

-- Diminished ability to think clearly, concentrate or difficulty in making decisions
+- Diminished ability to think clearly, concentrate, or difficulty in making decisions

 - Restlessness